-Full-Time Faculty Hiring - The Governor proposes an increase of \$75 million to fund approximately 600 additional full-time faculty positions in the system.
+Full-Time Faculty Hiring - The budget provided \$62.3 million to fund approximately 600 additional full-time faculty positions in the system.
 This funding is proposed to be allocated based on full-time equivalent student (FTES) counts; however, districts with relatively lower proportions of full-time faculty would be expected to increase more in the number of full-time faculty positions.
 The full-time faculty obligation report for 2014-15 will be used to rank each community college district in quintiles from the highest to lowest full-time faculty percentage, and the full-time faculty obligation will be increased for each district by quintile:

-Lowest quintile (Quintile 1): increase obligation by one full-time faculty position for every \$70,000 received
+Lowest quintile (Quintile 1): increase obligation by one full-time faculty position for every \$73,057 received

-Next lowest quintile (Quintile 2): increase obligation by one full-time faculty position for every \$100,000 received
+Next lowest quintile (Quintile 2): increase obligation by one full-time faculty position for every \$80,000 received

-Quintile 3: increase obligation by one full-time faculty position for every \$130,000 received Quintile 4: increase obligation by one full-time faculty position for every \$160,000 received Highest quintile (Quintile 5): increase obligation by one full-time faculty position for every \$190,000 received
+Quintile 3: increase obligation by one full-time faculty position for every \$95,000 received Quintile 4: increase obligation by one full-time faculty position for every \$110,000 received Highest quintile (Quintile 5): increase obligation by one full-time faculty position for every \$125,000 received Chabot-Las Positas Community College District is in the 4th Quintile for \$914,502 to fund 8.3 fulltime faculty allocated directly to the colleges.

 CalSTRS and CalPERS - Employer costs for retirement benefits for both the California State Teachers' Retirement System (CalSTRS) and California Public Employees' Retirement System (CalPERS) are projected to nearly double over the next several years.
-The May Revision does not address these cost increases for K-12 education; however, the Governor continues his January State Budget proposal to increase the base allocations for community colleges partly in recognition of increased expenses in the area of retirement benefits.
+The budget provided an increase to the base allocations for community colleges partly in recognition of increased expenses in the area of retirement benefits.